 Photo by Brianna Capozzi via Npr.org

 Your brand isn’t just about what you do.
 It’s about how you make people feel and how you allow yourself to show up.
 For some folks, niching down might works.
 But for those of us who are multi-passionate, curious, and constantly exploring new ways to express our creativity, it can feel like a trap.
-I’ve paused too many projects or held back ideas because they didn’t “fit” some imaginary version of me and my brand that I thought I had to uphold.
+I’ve paused too many projects or held back ideas because they didn’t “fit” the imaginary version of me and my brand that I thought I had to uphold.
 Now, I’m learning to look at if from a different perspective.
 Instead of asking “Does this align with my brand?”
 I ask, “Does this represent me?”

 Honor Your Range